 The court found that Barrows did not have any work records or proof of overtime requests for his estimation of holdover hours.
 Despite that, the court applied the Fair Labor Standards Act (FLSA) and examined the exemptions for executive and administrative positions.
 The court determined that the first responder regulation under the FLSA specifically excludes firefighters from these exemptions.

-Based on the application of the FLSA exemption, the court had concluded that Barrows did not meet exemption requirements and was therefore entitled to overtime pay.
+Based on the FLSA exemption application, the court concluded that Barrows did not meet exemption requirements and was, therefore, entitled to overtime pay.
 However, since Barrows did not provide enough evidence for his damages (burden of proof), his recovery amount was only limited to reasonable attorney’s fees and the costs of the action.

 Key lessons from this case: